-^{} As at 30 June 2023
+As at 30 June 2023

 Most of the key asset classes ended the June quarter flat or higher, with the exception of NZ bonds, which weakened owing to expectations of another interest rate hike.
-The superstar performer for the quarter and sixmonth period was global equities, which made a solid contribution to positive portfolio returns.
-Investments in NZ equities listed property and cash also delivered positive performance for the quarter and 6-month period.
+The superstar performer for the quarter and six month period was global equities and was the leading contributor to positive portfolio returns.
+Investments in NZ equities, listed property and cash also delivered positive performance for the quarter and 6 month period.
 In global bond markets, longer dated bond yields in many developed markets ended the June quarter higher, reflecting surprisingly resilient economic data, and this led to mixed performance from bonds for the quarter.